Abdogoda/Laravel-Interview-Tasks/TODOLIST/README.md

 ---

+## 📋 Task Requirements

+For detailed requirements and evaluation criteria, see [TaskRequirements.md](./TaskRequirements.pdf).

+> **Note:** The [`frontend`](./frontend) folder contains only HTML pages to be used for the task UI.
+You can use these as static templates or integrate them into your Laravel views as needed.

+---

 ## 🧩 Features
 - **User Authentication**: Login, registration, profile management.
 - **Task Management**: Create, update, delete, restore, and permanently delete tasks.